 Each IWalk tour is available for the following age groups:

 The Philadelphia Holocaust Remembrance Foundation works to ensure that every student in the Greater Philadelphia region is equipped to learn about the Holocaust in and out of the classroom.
-To achieve this goal, ADL Philadelphia and the USC Shoah Foundation have teamed up with the Philadelphia Holocaust Remembrance Foundation to offer free professional development sessions for educators, so that teachers learn to use IWalk and the Memorial Plaza as part of their holistic Holocaust education curriculum.
+To achieve this goal, the Philadelphia Holocaust Remembrance Foundation offers free professional development sessions for educators, so that teachers learn to use IWalk and the Memorial Plaza as part of their holistic Holocaust education curriculum.